satishvchetty87/mcp-integration-suite-DelImp/README.md

 An integration package can contain several types of artifacts:

-1. **Integration Flows (IFlows)** - The main artifact type for defining integration scenarios and message processing ✅ **(Supported)**
+1. **Integration Flows (IFlows)** - The main artifact type for defining integration scenarios and message processing ✅ IFlow IDs are unique over packages.
+So if an iflow ID is provided you don't need to fetch packages.
+You only need a package for creating an iflow**(Supported)**
 2. **Message Mappings** - Define how to transform message formats between sender and receiver ✅ **(Supported)**
 3. **Script Collections** - Reusable scripts that can be referenced in integration scenarios ❌ **(Not currently supported)**
 4. **Data Types** - XML schemas (XSDs) that define the structure of messages ❌ **(Not currently supported, but can be included within IFlows)**
 5. **Message Types** - Definitions based on data types that describe message formats ❌ **(Not currently supported)**

-**Note:** Currently, only IFlows and Message Mappings are directly supported by the tools.
+6. **packages** - Abstraction layer to group other artifacts✅ **(Supported)** **Note:** Currently, only IFlows, packages and Message Mappings are directly supported by the tools.
 Other artifacts may be included as part of an IFlow's resources.

 ## Available Tools and Functions